VidulaWickramasinghe/VidulaWickramasinghe/README.md

 ### Have an opportunity, project, or technology idea?

-I'm always happy to connect and discuss **software development, AI, data, IoT, systems, and technology innovation**.
+I'm always interested in connecting and discussing **software development, AI, data, IoT, systems, automation, and technology innovation**.

 <br>